Former U.S. Army interpreter says Kabul conditions deteriorating

 Later, in an email, the interpreter wrote: "I can't go my own home because of bad guys and I have hidden my self in my relatives home.
 Because I served over 10 years for US Army!
 I can't sleep well because of scary situation!"

-In Illinois, the interpreter's former Army supervisor told NBC News he was trying to get him and his family out of Afghanistan even before Kabul fell.
+In Illinois, the interpreter's former Army supervisor said he had been trying to get him and his family out of Afghanistan even before Kabul fell.

-"I helped him and another Afghan interpreter I worked with fill out their SIV (Special Immigrant Visa) applications even before all of this kicked off," said the vet, whom NBC is also not identifying by name.
+"I helped him and another Afghan interpreter I worked with fill out their SIV applications even before all of this kicked off," the vet, whom NBC is also not identifying by name, said, referring to Special Immigrant Visas.
 "He's a human being, a man with a wife and four kids that he's trying to save right now.
 He knowingly risked his life to fight alongside American troops in Afghanistan for 10 years.
 He needs our help now."

 The legions of Afghans who worked with the U.S. armed forces and with American and other media organizations are especially fearful of Taliban retribution.

 President Joe Biden has vowed to evacuate the Afghans who helped the U.S. government.
-And other countries that backed the U.S. in the 20-year-long Afghan war — like Denmark and Poland — have also started removing the Afghans that assisted their forces.
+And other countries that backed the U.S. in the 20-year Afghan war — like Denmark and Poland — have started removing the Afghans who assisted their forces.

-Meanwhile, terrified Afghans are camped out “day and night” at the airport, including many who don’t have passports, travel documents or any real hope of getting out of Afghanistan, the interpreter said.
+Meanwhile, terrified Afghans are camped out "day and night" at the airport, including many who do not have passports, travel documents or any real hope of getting out, the interpreter said.

 The Taliban guarding the gates and perimeter of the airport, he said, are rapidly losing patience with the horde of would-be escapees.